 WordPress is dynamically driven using your domain name.
-This means that WordPress will not work correctly using your temporary URL if it was configured to be installed using your domain name.
+This means that WordPress Hosting site will not work correctly using your temporary URL if it was configured to be installed using your domain name.

 We advise using your temporary URL to test your WordPress site before pointing your domain to our servers.
 If you install WordPress using Softaculous located in cPanel, you won’t directly have the option to install it using a temporary URL, so you can follow the steps below to get this working properly.